sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/bitbucket_server.md

 - [`exclude`](bitbucket_server.md#configuration)<br>A list of repositories to exclude which takes precedence over the `repos`, and `repositoryQuery` fields.
 - ['excludePersonalRepositories'](bitbucket_server.md#configuration)<br>With this enabled, Sourcegraph will exclude any personal repositories from being imported, even if it has access to them.

+## Webhooks

+The [Sourcegraph Bitbucket Server plugin](../../integration/bitbucket_server.md#sourcegraph-bitbucket-server-plugin) enables the Bitbucket Server instance to send webhooks to Sourcegraph.

+Using webhooks is highly recommend when using [Campaigns](../user/campaigns.md), since they speed up the syncing of pull request data between Bitbucket Server and Sourcegraph and make it more efficient.

+To setup webhooks:

+1. Connect Bitbucket Server to Sourcegraph (_see instructions above_)
+1. Install the [Sourcegraph Bitbucket Server plugin](../../integration/bitbucket_server.md#sourcegraph-bitbucket-server-plugin) on your Bitbucket Server instance
+1. In Sourcegraph, go to **Site admin > Manage repositories** and edit the Bitbucket Server configuration
+1. Add the `"plugin.webhooks"` property (you can generate a secret with `openssl rand -hex 32`):
+    ```json
+    "plugin.webhooks": [ {"secret": "verylongrandomsecret"} ]
+    ```
+1. Click **Update repositories**
+1. Sourcegraph now automatically creates a webhook on your Bitbucket Server instance with the name `sourcegraph-campaigns` and the `pr`.
+1. On your Bitbucket Server instance, go to **Administration > Add-ons > Sourcegraph** and make sure that the new `sourcegraph-campaigns` webhook is listed under **All webhooks** with a timestamp in the **Last successful** column

+Done!
+Sourcegraph will now receive webhook events from Bitbucket Server and use them to sync pull request events, used by [Campaigns](../user/campaigns.md), fast and more efficiently.

 ## Repository permissions

 By default, all Sourcegraph users can view all repositories.
 To configure Sourcegraph to use